adam-p/yesterday-i-learned/corolla.md

 * Your tire size is P185/65R14.
 175 is not okay.
 60R is not okay.
 * Summer tires: high speed, low traction, good for highway driving
 * All-season tires: better traction, doesn't work with heavy or loose snow
+* Snow tires: made entirely of grooves.
+* Both overinflating and underinflating your tires decrease fuel efficiency and safety.
 * Do not mix tire types
 * Do not mix tire sizes